csulbying/2018Spring/02-web-introduction/css-introduction.md

 It is better to use a class than a tag as a selector because you have more control with class.
 Add `class="page-title"` to the "h1" element and change the selector of `h1` to `.page-title`.

 It is a convention use use `-` to separate lower-case words in HTML property name and values.
-It is called kebab casing.
+It is called **kebab-casing**.
 HTML itself is case-insensitive.
 Change all combined names to use kebab casing.
 For example, `triptext` becomes `trip-text`.

-## Position
+## 5 Position

 Position styles are used to put elements in a specified position.
 To make the title fixed at the top, i.e., don't scroll out of screen when you scroll down your page, you need to specify a "fixed" position.
 A fixed position also needs a location.
 Together, add `position: fixed; top: 0;` to the `.page-title` selector.